ipfs/ipfs-docs/docs/how-tos/host-single-page-site.md

 # Host a single-page website

-::: warning
+::: tip
-This draft content ported from the legacy docs site may contain broken links and other errors.
-(Please remove this alert once content has been reviewed.)
+You may also wish to see the "Complete Beginner's Guide to Deploying Your First Static Website to IPFS" (see the [writeup](https://interplanetarygatsby.com/ipfs-deploy/) and [repo](https://github.com/agentofuser/ipfs-deploy)) created by [@agentofuser](https://github.com/agentofuser/) — another useful resource for learning more about hosting your site on IPFS.
 :::

-**Note:** [@agentofuser](https://github.com/agentofuser/)'s "Complete Beginner's Guide to Deploying Your First Static Website to IPFS" (see the [writeup](https://interplanetarygatsby.com/ipfs-deploy/) and [repo](https://github.com/agentofuser/ipfs-deploy)) is another useful resource for learning more about hosting your site on IPFS.

-### Create your site
+## Create your site

 Assume you have a static website in a directory `mysite`.

-In order to publish it as a site, [install ipfs](https://docs.ipfs.io/guides/guides/install/) and make sure your ipfs daemon is running:
+In order to publish it as a site, [install IPFS](/install/) and make sure your IPFS daemon is running:

 ```bash
 $ ipfs daemon